5 Fun books about Sydney to share with 2-10-year-olds

 These books about Sydney generally appeal to children aged from three to about 10.
 Having said that, I love them as an adult and I think many older children will too.

-The books are a mixture of story and non-fiction and each takes a different approach to exploring this big, busy Australian city on what’s often called the most beautiful harbour in the world.
+These picture books about Sydney are a mixture of story and non-fiction.
+Each takes a different – and fun – approach to exploring this big, busy Australian city on what’s often called the most beautiful harbour in the world.

 Reading books like these with children is great fun because they get so excited when they recognise familiar places, landmarks and experiences.
 And helping younger children make connections between what they already know about Sydney and the words and images in the books helps to create new connections in the brain, while also adding to their store of knowledge about the places which feature in the books.

-So read the books, chat about them and perhaps even make plans to visit some of the places mentioned in the books that you haven’t yet been to, once we’re able to travel freely again.
+So read the books, chat about them and perhaps even make plans to visit some of the places mentioned in the books that you haven’t yet been to, once we’re able to travel freely again (I’m writing this during COVID-19, when travel in Australia is restricted).

 I hope you enjoy discovering them together.